Seiya Suzuki: 2016: Emergence

-2017
+2017: Continued success

 Suzuki made his second consecutive All-Star appearance, receiving the most votes among Central League outfielders.
 On August 23, Suzuki left the game due to an ankle injury.
 Six days later, the Carp announced that he underwent surgery to treat a malleolar fracture on his right tibia and a deltoid ligament injury, ending his 2017 season.
 He finished the season batting .300/.389/.547 with 26 home runs, 90 RBIs and 16 stolen bases, and led the Central League with a .936 OPS.

 End of the season awards for Suzuki included his second consecutive Gold Glove Award and Best Nine Award.

-2018
+2018: Face of the Carp

 On April 4, 2018, Suzuki was removed from the roster after experiencing muscle stiffness in his lower body.
 He was reactivated on the 18th.
 Suzuki was named for his third consecutive NPB All-Star Series, and marked his first All-Star game home run off of Yusei Kikuchi.

 Suzuki finished the season batting .320/.438/.618, with 30 home runs and 94 RBIs.
 The Carp won their third consecutive Central League pennant that year, and went on to face the Fukuoka Softbank Hawks in the Japan Series.
 While his team lost the series, Suzuki hit 10-for-22 (.455) with 3 home runs and 6 RBIs during the Japan Series.

 Suzuki won his third consecutive Best Nine Award.
 On November 19, the team announced that Suzuki's uniform number would be changed to #1.

-2019
+2019: First CL batting title

 Suzuki was named for his fourth consecutive NPB All-Star Series after receiving the most votes among all Central League players.
 On July 13, he won the 2019 NPB Home Run Derby, defeating Orix Buffaloes outfielder Masataka Yoshida 4-3 in the final round.

 For the season, Suzuki appeared in a career-high 140 games, leading the NPB in batting average (.335), OBP (.453), OPS (1.018) with 112 runs scored (1st in the Central League), 28 home runs (9th), 87 RBIs (9th), 25 stolen bases (4th).
 After the season, Suzuki was awarded his fourth consecutive Best Nine Award and his third Gold Glove.

-2020
+2020: COVID-19 season

 In the COVID-19-affected 2020 season, Suzuki played in 118 games for Hiroshima, slashing .300/.409/.544 with 25 home runs and 75 RBI.
 Following the season, Suzuki was awarded his fourth career Central League Golden Glove Award and his fifth career Best Nine Award.

-2021
+2021: Second CL batting title

 In 2021, Suzuki played in 132 games for the Carp, setting a career-high in home runs, with 38, to go along with 88 RBI and a .317/.433/.636 slash line.
-Suzuki was the Central League batting champion and on-base percentage leader, and was named a NPB All-Star for the fifth time in his career.
+Suzuki was the Central League batting champion and on-base percentage leader and was named a NPB All-Star for the fifth time in his career.
 He was also awarded his fifth career Central League Golden Glove Award and sixth career, and sixth straight Best Nine Award.